junglekid/aws-eks-keda-sqs-lab/README.md

 **What happens**:

-1. Messages accumulate in SQS queue
+1. Messages accumulate in the SQS queue
 2. KEDA polls the queue every 30 seconds
-3. When queue depth exceeds threshold (10 messages/pod), KEDA triggers scaling
+3. When the queue depth exceeds the threshold (10 messages/pod), KEDA triggers scaling
 4. Consumer pods are created (1-2 pods initially)
-5. More pods are added as queue depth increases
+5. More pods are added as the queue depth increases
 6. Pods start processing and removing messages from the queue

 ### Step 3: Observe Scaling Up and Down